Zum Inhalt springen

 In v1.0.0 there was a directory /helmfile/apps/services that was intended to contain all the services an operator had to provide externally for production deployments.

-As some services that are actually part of openDesk snuck in there, so we had to split the directory into two separate ones:
+As some services that are actually part of openDesk snuck in there, we had to split the directory into two separate ones:

 The described changes most likely require manual action in the following situation: